 Recognition and measurement of any reimbursement is subject to annual reconciliation between the Corporation and MRI, and approval of the extent and scope of MRI services to be provided.
-For each fiscal year ending March 31, the Corporation will seek certification from MRI that any further potential financial liability with respect to eligible expenses incurred on behalf of the Corporation is fully satisfied without further recourse.
+For the period ending March 31, 2016, the Corporation will seek certification from MRI that any further potential financial liability with respect to eligible expenses incurred on behalf of the Corporation is fully satisfied without further recourse.

 The Corporation accrues eligible expenses reimbursable to MRI under accounts payable based on estimates provided by MRI that can be independently verified by the Corporation.
-Reimbursement payable in arrears as at March 31, 2015 amounted to \$136,196 (2014 - \$119,931).
+Reimbursement payable in arrears as at March 31, 2016 amounted to \$93,125 (2015 - \$136,196).

-The remaining balance as at March 31, 2015 in the amount of \$145,132 (2014 - \$192,569) represents payables in arrears to miscellaneous service providers.
+The remaining balance as at March 31, 2016 in the amount of \$128,052 (2015 - \$145,131) represents payables in arrears to miscellaneous service providers.

-14. LIFE SCIENCES SEED VENTURE CAPITAL FUND (LSSVCF)
+14 LIFE SCIENCES SEED VENTURE CAPITAL FUND (LSSVCF)